Disappearing plants jeopardize a green future

 Losing plants is concerning because “we don’t know what was depending on that species in the ecosystem,” Nic Lughadha said.
 “And we don’t know what that species could be used for in the future.”

-With the world’s remaining jungles and boreal forests still being destroyed to make way for livestock, palm oil plantations or urban development, at least 40% of the world’s remaining plant species are in trouble, according to Kew’s 2020 State of the World’s Plants and Fungi report.
+With the world’s remaining jungles and boreal forests still being destroyed to make way for things such as livestock, palm oil plantations or urban development, at least 40% of the world’s remaining plant species are in trouble, according to Kew’s 2020 State of the World’s Plants and Fungi report.

 Altogether, this greenery represents 82% of the weight of all living things.